Header Background

 Published December 1, 2021

-Content strategy is the process that ends in publishing effective content.
+Content strategy is the process where the final goal is publishing effective content.

 It’s important to note that “effective content” is relative to your own north star metric.
 That could be more traffic, a rush of email sign-ups, or more revenue from your products.